ADHD Assessment in Santa Monica, CA — Birth Feelings

 Assessment Cost and Insurance

 Insurance coverage for ADHD assessments is variable.
-Rebecca is out-of-network, so you will be provided with a superbill at the end of each month to submit to your insurance for reimbursement.
+Rebecca is out-of-network, so you will be provided with a superbill at the end of the assessment to submit to your insurance for reimbursement.
 We recommend contacting your insurance provider directly to confirm your out-of-network mental health benefits before scheduling.

 If you have questions about the billing process, we are happy to help you navigate it.